alfonsoromanz/lispToJavascript/README.md

 This is not a bad thing but this kind of behaviors can be avoided using a symbol table during "compilation" time.
 However, it was not worth the effort.

+### 2- My Grammar don't describe the world as LISP does

+I built the grammar trying to solve one thing at a time: variable declarations, variable assignments, functions, loops, arithmetics, etc.

+But I didn't spend much time trying to understand the LISP semantics first, so my grammar brought me some troubles at the time to enforce the semantic described by LISP.

+Some features are hard to support with my current grammar, like the single quote operator that has much more functionality in the original LISP.

 # Problems encountered